-One Lipscomb alumna is working to encourage and empower girls to pursue careers in finance through an organization she founded based on her professional experiences.
+One Lipscomb alumna is working to encourage and empower girls to pursue careers in finance through a nationwide organization she founded.

 Maura Cunningham (’12) believes math can be used for more than scientific achievements or computing marvels.
 It can also be used to empower women.

 “In the U.S., we start to lose girls in math at age nine” said Cunningham, a former financial professional who now runs a nationwide nonprofit, Rock The Street, Wall Street.

 “As they age, girls report significantly lower confidence in math, despite earning equal scores to boys.
 Eighty percent of teachers self-report that they are not competent teaching financial literacy.

 “With girls falling out of math at such an early age and teachers reporting that they are not qualified to teach financial literacy, it's no wonder that two out of three women state they know little to nothing about finance or financial products,” said Cunningham.

 That’s where Rock the Street, Wall Street comes in.
 The academic, year-long, financial literacy program established by Cunningham in 2013 is designed to spark the interest of high school girls in careers of finance.

 “Exposing high school girls to the creative and practical sides of math—such as stock market investing—can influence their career choices and empower them to make better decisions about money,” she said.

 As a 25-year finance industry veteran, she knows that women often hesitate to pursue careers in traditionally male-dominated occupations because they don’t believe they have the skills or confidence to be successful.

 “I was often the only female producer in my office.
 I looked around me and realized the lack of females in my field was a result of financial topics not being taught in schools along with the absence of female leaders and role models for young women to emulate,” said Cunningham.